 As for a 12"x24" tile option, we love too many to choose just one.
 Use our 12"x24" product search to browse through our featured marble and porcelain collections that include a 12"x24" field tile.

-To see collections available with Architectural Ceramics that feature hexagon tile, visit our hexagon product search here.
+To see collections available with Architessa that feature hexagon tile, visit our hexagon product search here.
+LOVE AFFAIRS is one of our personal favorites, featuring several lovely marble-look hexagon tiles.

 Specialty: Looking for something special?
 Try thinking outside the box with tile shapes that may have a few more sides or curves to them.
 Specialty shapes include tiles such as: diamonds, ogees (an arabesque, fan, or wave), pickets, and triangles.

 Single-Tile: A single-tile pattern is created by repeating one tile shape.
 It's hard for us to single out just one pattern that's our favorite.
-At Architectural Ceramics, we offer a range of single-tile patterns such as: chevron, diamond, herringbone, subway half-offset, subway straight-stack, and parquet.
+At Architessa, we offer a range of single-tile patterns such as: chevron, diamond, herringbone, subway half-offset, subway straight-stack, and parquet.

 These single-tile patterns have stood the test of time.
 You're welcome to spend some time with us in one of our showroom locations, playing hands-on with tile to create a pattern that fits your style.